-Ms Malaxos has a relevant interest in 1,373,135 options to acquire fully paid ordinary shares.
+Ms Malaxos has a relevant interest in 116,666 ordinary shares and 1,373,135 options to acquire fully paid ordinary shares.
 Throughout the past three years Ms Malaxos has served as a non-executive Director of Pancontinental Energy NL.
 Ms Malaxos is a Chair of the ESG Committee and a member of the Audit and Risk Committee